DLR-SC/RiQue/README.md

 ```
 * User: find imports of rce cluster component gui bundle
 * Response by bot: Outputs imports of rce cluster component gui  bundles in the project

+* User: show imports of rce cluster component gui island
+* Response by bot: Outputs imports of rce cluster component gui  bundles in the project

 * User: find packages of rce cluster component gui bundle